laibabatool/CODSOFT/README.md

 TASK 02: Credit Card Fraud Detection
 Developed a machine learning model to identify fraudulent credit card transactions, employing techniques to handle imbalanced datasets. f1_score , precision and recall score were use to check the accuracy of the model prediction.

+TASK 03: IRIS Flower Classification
+ It highlights my data preprocessing, model selection, training, and evaluation processes for classifying Iris flowers into species using machine learning.